neat/evolve

 EVOLVE_REENABLE_MIN_SAMPLES

-Minimum re-enable observations required before the controller trusts its adaptation signal.
+Minimum number of re-enable observations required before the adaptive controller trusts its success-rate signal and adjusts probability.

 EVOLVE_REENABLE_TARGET